tonyschaufelberger1/ThePhylogeneticGame-Tree-to-Tree-/README.md

-# ThePhylogeneticGame
+# ThePhylogeneticGameSPRDistances
-Git repository for the paper : "The tree reconstruction game: phylogenetic reconstruction using reinforcement learning" <br />
+Fork of the Git repository for the paper : "The tree reconstruction game: phylogenetic reconstruction using reinforcement learning" <br />
 <Link to paper>

+This paper aims to investigate the effectiveness of the Reinforcement Learning approach when computing the SPR distance between two phylogenetic trees.
+Due to time and computation constraints, the results are not optimized but rather a proof-of-concept.

 In order to install the necessary environment please make sure you have